chanzuckerberg/cellxgene-census/docs/articles/2023/20230908-out_of_core_methods.md

 *By:* *[Pablo Garcia-Nieto](pgarcia-nieto@chanzuckerberg.com)*

-The Census team is thrilled to officially announce the first roll out of memory-efficient implementations of some of the most widely used single-cell algorithms.
+The Census team is thrilled to officially announce memory-efficient implementations of some of the most widely used single-cell algorithms.

-With just a few lines of code, using the Census Python API, users can now perform the following processing tasks in a regular laptop with 8GB of memory across dozens of millions of cells:
+With just a few lines of code, using the Census Python API, users can now perform the following computational tasks across tens of millions of cells using a conventional laptop with 8GB of memory:

 * Calculating average and variance gene expression for cells or genes.
 See this [tutorial](../../notebooks/experimental/mean_variance.ipynb).
 * Obtaining batch-corrected highly variable genes.
 See this [tutorial](../../notebooks/experimental/highly_variable_genes).